 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
-Sequence analysis will not detect all regulatory region mutations or mutations in alpha globin cluster genes other than HBA1 and HBA2.
+Sequence analysis will not detect all regulatory region variants or variants in alpha globin cluster genes other than HBA1 and HBA2.
 Sequencing of both HBA1 and HBA2 may not be possible in individuals harboring large alpha globin deletions on both alleles.
 This assay is unable to sequence HBA2-HBA1 fusion genes; thus, HBA1 or HBA2 sequence variants occurring in cis with a 3.7 kb deletion or other HBA2-HBA1 hybrid gene will not be detected (e.g., Hb G -Philadelphia will not be detected when in cis with the 3.7 kb deletion).
 It may not be possible to determine phase of identified sequence variants.
-Specific breakpoints of large deletions/duplications will not be determined; therefore, it may not be possible to distinguish mutations of similar size.
+Specific breakpoints of large deletions/duplications will not be determined; therefore, it may not be possible to distinguish variants of similar size.
 Individuals carrying both a deletion and duplication within the alpha globin gene cluster may appear to have a normal number of alpha globin gene copies.
-Rare syndromic or acquired forms of alpha thalassemia associated with ATRX mutations will not be detected.
+Rare syndromic or acquired forms of alpha thalassemia associated with ATRX variants will not be detected.

 |Component Test Code*||Component Chart Name||LOINC|